dancout/openai_tool_flow/REQUESTED_UPDATES_TEMPLATE.md

 I need your help with the following content.

+### IMPORTANT
+- This is still a version 0.0.x package, so we should not worry about backwards compatibility
+    - If you need to make a breaking change, make the breaking change
+    - Needing to do lots of refactors is NOT a valid reason not to implement a change

 ### Instructions
 - Please fulfill each of the requested updates for each section below.
 - There are some ambiguous directions that you can interpret freely.